 “It’s not just weather for us,” said Faisal Al-Qahtani, a Jeddah resident.
 “It’s a blessing—and a reason to finally wear my jacket without feeling ridiculous.”

-While Riyadh and Tabuk often brace for winter chills, where frost forms on windshields and heaters are indispensable, the reaction is different in Jeddah, Makkah, and the Eastern Province.
-Here, rain is less about practicality and more about celebration.
-In Jeddah, for instance, a light drizzle is enough to bring the Corniche alive with families snapping selfies against a backdrop of rain-slicked streets.
-“It’s like a mini holiday,” joked Sara Al-Harbi, an urban planner.
-“Except instead of traveling, you dig out your winter wardrobe and drink tea outside.”
+While Riyadh and Tabuk are used to bracing for winter chills — where frost forms on windshields and heaters become essential — the reaction is different in Jeddah, Makkah, and the Eastern Province.
+In these regions, rain is less about practicality and more about celebration.
+In Jeddah, for instance, even a light drizzle brings the Corniche alive, with families snapping selfies against a backdrop of rain-slicked streets.

-Technology has added its own layer to the experience.
-Apps like Anwaa and weather alerts have made tracking every drizzle and gust a pastime.
 “A decade ago, rain just happened,” Sara added with a laugh.
 “Now we know exactly when to take our tea outdoors.”

 As temperatures inevitably climb back to their usual toasty norms, last week’s rainstorm leaves a lasting impression.
 Whether it’s frostbitten winds in Tabuk or drizzle-drenched promenades in Jeddah, the shared experience of cooler weather offered a rare moment of connection across the Kingdom.
-For Saudis, rain isn’t just weather—it’s a reminder of life’s simple joys: a fresh breeze, a fleeting puddle, and the rare satisfaction of wearing that forgotten scarf.

 0 Comments